IBM/dbb-zappbuild/samples/application-conf/README.md

 pli_linkEditSyslibConcatenation | A comma-separated list of libraries to be concatenated in syslib during linkEdit step | true

 ### bind.properties
-Application properties used by zAppBuild/language/COBOL.groovy
+Application properties used by zAppBuild/utilities/BindUtilities.groovy

 Property | Description | Overridable
 --- | --- | ---
-bind_performBindPackage | Default variable to perform DB2 bind as part of a DBB User Build (default value:false) | true bind_runIspfConfDir | |
-bind_db2Location | The name of the DB2 subsystem | true
-bind_collectionID | The DB2 collection (Package) name | true
+bind_performBindPackage | Default variable to perform DB2 bind as part of a DBB User Build (default value:false) | true bind_jobCard | The Jobcard used for Bind jobs bind_db2Location | The name of the DB2 subsystem | true bind_collectionID | The DB2 collection (package) name | true
-bind_packageOwner | The owner of the package, if left empty the use executing the command will be used | true bind_qualifier | The value of the implicit qualifier | true bind_maxRC | Default bind maximum RC allowed. | true
+bind_packageOwner | The owner of the package, if left empty the user executing the command will be used | true bind_qualifier | The value of the implicit qualifier | true bind_maxRC | Default bind maximum RC allowed. | true